-When he later tried to regain entry and claim, in vain, Czech citizenship, he tried to attach some value to his library, for it contained not only all the volumes that were dear to him and that he had amassed over the years of teaching German, Geography and History, editing a newspaper, writing theater reviews and his own poems, plays and stories; he had also inherited his father-in-law’s library, who had been a writer, poet and lover of German literature.
+When he later tried to regain entry and claim, in vain, Czech citizenship, he tried to attach some value to his library.
+It contained not only all the volumes that were dear to him and that he had amassed over the years of teaching German, Geography and History, editing a newspaper, writing theater reviews and his own poems, plays and stories.
+He had also inherited his father-in-law’s library, who had been a writer, poet and lover of German literature.
 Between the two of them, it was quite a collection.

 They go out of print, or are written in a script no one can read anymore (such as some of my books in old German lettering that I can still read, simply because I was stubborn enough as a child to plow through them).

 I was reminded of that again the other night when I could not find the readings for the memoir class I am teaching that starts next week.
 I did have my old syllabus, and while I tweak it a little every year, I pretty much use the same memoir excerpts.
 Could I recreate those readings?
 Did I have all the books?
 Turns out I had most of them, but not all.
-It was more disconcerting, though, that if I had indeed lost those xeroxed copies of chapters and passages, I had also lost my notes on those readings, unless they were in my books.
+It was more disconcerting, though, that if I had indeed lost those Xeroxed copies of chapters and passages, I would have also lost my notes on those readings, unless they were in my books.

 The books are right there.
-Some of the books I had copied readings from were from the public library.
+Some of the books from which I had copied readings were from the public library.
 Getting another copy would have taken time, which I didn’t have much of as I tend to assemble materials at the last minute.
 The same goes for buying books, whether online or at a store.
 So I decided, right then and there, to put those missing memoirs in my Amazon shopping cart to extend my own memoir library.

 They are, in a way, a giant diary.
 This summer, my daughter had to read The Merchant of Venice for her AP English class.
 I was almost giddy with joy when I told her we didn’t have to buy the book because I have a full collection of Shakespeare’s plays.
 A few weeks later she was worried that I’d be upset that my copy of The Merchant of Venice, a Penguin paperback from the 1980s, had fallen apart at the spine while she was reading it.
 On the contrary, I was happy that it had gotten such good use.
 We can always reassemble it and stick it back into that row of paperbacks on the shelf, and it will be a testament to our reading habits.

-However, I do have some of his post-war books that now seem old and precious.
-How much more precious would it have been had my siblings and I inherited his library and, along with it, our great-grandfather’s.
+However, I do have some of his post-war books that now seem old and precious, see title image.
+How much more precious would it have been had my siblings and I inherited his library and, along with it, our great-grandfather’s!
 We did not know our grandfather well as he died when we were very little, and we never met our great-grandfather.
 But I am sure that we would have met some of their personalities hidden in those books.